dnscryptio/doc-pub/key-management.md

 # Key Management #

-This document describes the overall architecture and the details of how we manage keys used for the dnscrypt.io DNSCrypt service.
+This document describes the overall architecture and the details of how we manage keys used for the dnscrypt.io service.

 ## Outline ##